 The traditional-style vending machine isn’t terribly exciting, often fading into the background until you’re looking for one.However, vending operators and advertisers have realized that the real estate on the face of a vending machine can be leveraged to yield a host of exciting new opportunities.
 One way they’re increasing the revenue potential of these vending machines is through the adoption of digital signage.
-Digital signage on vending machines is expected to not only draw in more customers, but to also generate a new source of advertising income.
+Companies can use digital signage on vending machines not only to draw in more customers, but also to generate a new source of advertising income.

 The April 13-15 NAMA OneShow in Chicago will showcase the latest digital signage and other technologies in vending and micro markets.
 To give you a head start on the show, we’ve listed different ways that digital signage benefits vending and micro markets.

 Benefits of Digital Signage on Vending Machines

 People approaching a vending machine are ready to make a purchase.
 Digital signage provides a unique and effective way to talk to the customers at the point of purchase.